We will begin to accept applications for OYO 2018 on February 1, 2018

 Do you think that your unique experiences, abilities and personality could compliment the camping experience for Deaf/HH campers?
 Are you a responsible, friendly, enthusiastic, hard-working person who enjoys the outdoors?
 Being a member of the Team OYO is hard work and involves a great deal of commitment, compassion and time; but we guarantee it will be lots of fun and very rewarding!

-If you were a camper at OYO in the past and will be graduating from high school this year and/or not yet 20 years old and are interested in the Counselor -in-Training Program, Please complete a staff application and mark that you would like to be in the CIT Program.
+If you were a camper at OYO in the past and will be graduating from high school this year and/or not yet 20 years old, Deaf or Hard of Hearing and interested in the Counselor -in-Training Program, Please complete a staff application and mark that you would like to be in the CIT Program.
 A handful of CIT applicants are selected each year for the OYO, 2-year CIT program.
 As a CIT, you will get to Shadow an experienced counselor and work with campers that are 3 or more years younger than yourself.

 Qualifications and Expectations